Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Service Notes/Networking.md

 **Status**
 Waiting for Bob to reply.
 As soon as he says go ahead, I will attach the Elastic IP and the problem is gone forever.

 That’s all from my labs!
-If you need more, email me at mokgadi9939@gmail.com.
+If you need more,

+Email me: mokgadi9939@gmail.com